192,559 CAMRA members

 A day in the life of a harvester

 Harvest is the busiest time of the year for anyone involved in apple growing and cider making.
 The transition from apples to cider begins and plans for the vintage start to whirr into motion.
-The work is hard and the hours are long but, if all goes well, the payoff is quite wonderful.
+The work is hard and the hours are long – but, if all goes well, the payoff is quite wonderful.

-So what, actually, is involved in harvesting apples?
+So, what is actually involved in harvesting apples?
 What would a typical day in the life of an apple harvester look like?
 Well, let’s find out, shall we?

 Rachel Hendry